Manchester Metropolitan University: Faculties

 The Faculty of Business and Law has more than 10,000 undergraduate and postgraduate students enrolled on 120 different degree programmes.
-The faculty consists of the Business School, which holds the globally recognised trio of accreditations from EQUIS, AACSB and AMBA, and the Manchester Law School.
-The faculty is also home to the majority of the university’s Degree Apprenticeship programmes, with more than 2,400 apprentices studying across 15 programmes with 530 employer partners.
+The faculty consists of the Business School, which holds accreditations from EQUIS, AACSB and AMBA, and the Manchester Law School.
+The faculty is also home to the majority of the university's Degree Apprenticeship programmes, with more than 2,400 apprentices studying across 15 programmes with 530 employer partners.